We're live on Product Hunt right now! Come support our launch

 What users say about Embeddable

-Developers, designers, and product people are already using Embeddable to pioneer with next-gen embedded analytics experiences.
+Developers, designers, and product people already use Embeddable to pioneer with next-gen embedded analytics experiences and interactive dashboards.

-They like it because they can create native-feeling experiences with live data, but it’s much faster and more straightforward than coding from scratch.
+They like it because they can create native-feeling experiences with live data, but it’s much faster and more straightforward than creating dashboards by coding from scratch.

 "Embeddable is making it easier and quicker to build insights and dashboards for our customers, enabling us to make changes in a no-code builder and deploy them without engineering input." — Ritchie Cargill, Technical Lead at Resident Advisor